Bebe Rexha Busts Out Of Tight Garment

 “OMG U LOOK AMAZING,” a fourth follower mentioned.

 Her collaboration with The Chainsmokers is one of many hits in Bebe’s back catalog.
-The track has achieved over 117 million streams on Spotify and remains her most played track on the app right now.
+The track has achieved over 117 million streams on Spotify and remains her most-played track on the app right now.
 In the charts, the song has reached No. 26 in Australia, No. 50 in the U.K., No. 52 in Canada, and No. 66 in the U.S.

 Last month, she teamed up with British producer Jax Jones on the track “Harder.”
 The future hit has been streamed over 12 million times and is set to be on Jones’ debut album, Snacks (Supersize).

 After releasing three EPs, Rexha released her long-awaited debut album, Expectations, last year.
 The album peaked at No. 13 in the U.S., No. 16 in Canada, No. 19 in Australia, and No. 33 in the U.K. and contained a string of hit singles.
-“Meant To Be” with Florida Georgia Line became one of the best-selling singles of last year and earned her a Grammy nomination for Best Country Duo/Group Performance.
+“Meant To Be” with Florida Georgia Line became one of the bestselling singles of last year and earned her a Grammy nomination for Best Country Duo/Group Performance.
 It won Country Favorite Song at the Radio Disney Music Awards, Choice Country Song at the Teen Choice Awards, Best Collaboration at the iHeartRadio MMVAs, and Country Song of the Year at the iHeartRadio Music Awards.

-Other huge names she has teamed up includes the likes of Nicki Minaj, G-Eazy, Louis Tomlinson, and Tory Lanez to name a few.
+Other huge names she has teamed up include the likes of Nicki Minaj, G-Eazy, Louis Tomlinson, and Tory Lanez, to name a few.

-With over 36.6 million monthly listeners on Spotify, Bebe Rexha is the 23rd most played act.
+With over 36.6 million monthly listeners on Spotify, Bebe Rexha is the 23rd most-played act.

-On Instagram, Bebe’s account boasts over 8.8 million followers where she keeps her fans up to date regularly.
+On Instagram, Bebe’s account boasts over 8.8 million followers where she keeps her fans up-to-date.